 At last!
 You have found a Computer Lessons website that really is FREE.
 Whether or not it is any good is not for me, John Cairns, to say.
-What I will say though is that I have written the lessons on this yoingco (Yo Ing Co) website with the Absolute Beginner and Intermediate in mind, without the usual patronizing associated with teaching Computer Illiterates and Senior Citizens for example.
+What I will say though is that I have written the lessons on this FREE Computer Lessons website with the Absolute Beginner and Intermediate in mind, without the usual patronizing associated with teaching Computer Illiterates and Senior Citizens for example.

-If you have read this page before or you already know about the Desktop, Icons, Links and the Mouse you can go straight to the INDEX page.
+If you have read this page before or you already know about the Desktop, Icons, Links and the Mouse you should go straight to the INDEX page.

 Here are what some of the lessons explain/teach:

 Continue to read this web page because it takes you through the first important steps of computing.
 Explaining - The

 Desktop, Computer Start-Up, Moving the Mouse, Mouse Pointers and Mouse Buttons (Click and Double Click).
 To go

 down this page just press the Down Arrow cursor key on your keyboard.
 At the end of this page you can then go to the Index page.

 Read EVERYTHING Carefully, for your sake not mine, as I give out Valuable Information and Tips on this website that you would normally pay for via private tuition.
 This includes explaining things that are not normally taught/explained in a university or book.

 When you first start the computer, and wait for it to finish doing everything, you finally get to the Desktop.
 The desktop is made up of five sections.